 There are many available treatments for metastatic breast cancer, including chemotherapy, targeted therapies, and hormone therapy.
 Once your cancer has spread, it’s not curable, but you can slow it down with the right treatment.

 Having a late-stage cancer can weigh heavily on you.
 Finding the right support is important to help you manage the emotional stress that comes from living with cancer.

 You’re more likely to get breast cancer once you reach menopause because the risk for this cancer increases with age.
-The average age for a breast cancer diagnosis is 62, according to the American Cancer Society.
+The average age for a breast cancer diagnosis is

 Menopause doesn’t cause breast cancer, but the age when you start menopause might affect your risk.
 Women who start menopause after age 55 are at higher risk for breast cancer because they’re exposed to estrogen for a longer period.

 Estrogen stimulates the growth of breast cancer.
 Taking hormone therapy containing estrogen and progestin to relieve menopause symptoms may also increase your odds of getting breast cancer.

 A cancer diagnosis can feel so overwhelming at first that you may not know where to turn.
 There are a lot of support systems in place to help people with metastatic breast cancer.

 First, you can turn to the people closest to you — your friends, family, partner, or grown children.
 Counseling is available, either one-on-one with a therapist or in a group setting.
 Your healthcare team is also there to help you feel better, both physically and emotionally.